ratrocket/godjot/README.md

 library to what I want, but I'm not switching to rust.
 So I'm going to evaluate if *this* library (rather, my fork of it) is up to the task.
 If not I'll change tack.

-This fork will probably migrate over to sourcehut soon-ish and the module will become md0.org/djot (I can't stand the naming convention of `gothing`, or worse, `go-thing`).

 I'll (try to, haha) update this README as things change.  *For now* what follows is from the original repo (except for `s/sivukhin/ratrocket`).